 Ultrasonography is a method of examining parts of the body without the use of X-rays.
 The technician uses a water-soluble “gel” on the patient’s skin for ultrasound examination to enable the scan.
 Harmless sound waves pass through the area of interest and record a picture on film.

 A Transesophageal Echocardiogram (TEE) is an alternative way to perform an echocardiogram with a specialized probe containing an Ultrasound Transducer at its tip that uses high-frequency sound waves.
 The Ultrasound Transducer is passed into the patient’s esophagus to image and examine the heart’s structures.
 A TEE evaluates the source of embolism, endocarditis, valvular disease, aortic dissection, or aneurysm.

 A stress echocardiography procedure determines how well a patient’s heart and blood vessels are working.
 When the heart rate reaches peak levels, a doctor takes ultrasound images to determine if heart muscles get enough blood and oxygen.
 This test also determines how much exercise can be safely tolerated during cardiac rehabilitation.

-Stereotactic biopsy is a breast imaging service using low-dose x-rays to help locate a breast abnormality and remove a tissue sample for examination under a microscope.
+Stereotactic biopsy is a breast imaging service to help locate a breast abnormality and remove a tissue sample for examination under a microscope.
 This less invasive biopsy leaves little to no scarring.
 It can be an excellent way to evaluate calcium deposits or tiny masses that are not visible on ultrasound.

 Nuclear Medicine Overview